¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The Verification Checklist

-1. Locate the File Number: On the product's specification sheet, find the UL or ETL file number.
-It is a unique identifier for the product's certification record.
+1. Locate the File Number: On the product's specification sheet, find the UL or ETL file number or report reference.
+It is the unique identifier for the product's certification record.

 2. Navigate to the Official Database:

 3. Execute the Search: Enter the file number into the database's search field.
-The search result should pull up the listing, detailing the manufacturer, product category, and the specific standards it complies with.
+The search result should show the listing, including the manufacturer, product category, and the specific standards it complies with.

 Common Pitfalls and Practitioner Insights

-A common misconception is that a logo on a website is sufficient proof of compliance.
-In reality, diligence requires checking the public record.
-Here are some field-tested tips to ensure your verification is accurate:
+A common misconception is that a logo on a website or spec sheet is sufficient proof of compliance.
+In practice, diligence means checking the public record and confirming that your exact configuration is covered.

-• Check the Exact SKU: A certificate often covers a product family.
-However, suffixes in the model number can denote different drivers, voltages, or other options.
-Ensure the specific SKU you are purchasing is explicitly covered in the listing.
-I've seen project submissions rejected because the driver variant wasn't listed on the certificate, causing costly delays.
+• Check the Exact SKU or Model Family: A certificate often covers a product family.
+Suffixes in the model number can denote different drivers, voltages, optics, or control options.
+Ensure the specific SKU or configured model you are purchasing is explicitly covered in the listing or clearly sits within the defined family.

-• Use the Label, Not a Photo: When verifying fixtures already on-site, always use a clear picture of the printed UL/ETL label itself, not just a photo of the fixture.
-The label contains the file number and model details an inspector will need.
+• Use the Printed Label for Installed Products: When verifying fixtures that are already on-site, use a clear picture of the printed UL/ETL label itself, not just a photo of the fixture.
+The label contains the file number and model details an inspector will look for.

-• Confirm Dates: Check that the certification is current and has not expired.
-The online databases provide this information.
+• Confirm Dates and Status: Check that the certification is current and has not been withdrawn.
+The online databases will show current status and, where applicable, last update dates.

 Securing Rebates: How to Navigate the DLC QPL

-To simplify this process, we provide a direct link to the specific QPL entry for each eligible product on our website.
+To simplify this process, we provide a direct link to the specific QPL entry for each eligible product on our website whenever such a listing exists.

 How to Independently Verify a DLC Listing

-If you need to search for a product yourself or want to compare models, follow this workflow:
+If you need to search for a product yourself or want to compare models, use this workflow:

-1. Obtain the Model Number: The exact model number or series name is listed on our product spec sheet.
+1. Obtain the Model Number or Family Name: The exact model number or series name is listed on our product spec sheet.

-2. Visit the DLC QPL: Navigate to the official QPL search portal.
+2. Visit the DLC QPL: Navigate to the official DLC QPL search portal.
+DLC periodically updates its technical requirements and database, so always work from the current QPL interface.

-3. Search Strategically: The most effective way to search is often not by the full, specific SKU.
-DLC listings are frequently filed at the product family level.
-For example, instead of searching for "HB-HB-150W-57-01", you would search for the family name, such as "Hero Series."
+3. Search Strategically: DLC listings are frequently filed at the product family level.
+Instead of searching for a very specific SKU like HB-HB-150W-57-01, start by searching for the family name (for example, a series name such as "Hero Series").

-4. Filter the Results: Once you find the family listing, use the filtering options to narrow the results by the specific attributes of your chosen fixture, such as lumen output, wattage, and Correlated Color Temperature (CCT).
-The qualifying product should match the specifications on our data sheet.
+4. Filter the Results: Once you find the family listing, use the filtering options to narrow the results by the specific attributes of your chosen fixture, such as lumen output, wattage, Correlated Color Temperature (CCT), and distribution type.
+The qualifying product entry should match the specifications on our data sheet.

-This method is far more reliable than a simple SKU search, which can often return no results if the utility-facing model number differs slightly.
-My own experience in submitting rebate applications has shown that starting with the family name and then filtering is the fastest path to success.
+This method is usually more reliable than a strict SKU search, which can return no results if the utility-facing model number differs slightly.

 Essential Design Files: Finding and Using IES Data

-Modern lighting design relies on sophisticated software to predict how light will behave in a physical space.
-These programs, such as AGi32, require standardized photometric data files to build accurate simulations.
-The industry-standard format for this data is the IES file, defined by the IES LM-63-19 standard.
-An IES file is a digital map of a luminaire's light distribution pattern.
+Modern lighting design relies on software to predict how light will behave in a physical space.
+Programs such as AGi32, Visual, and others require standardized photometric data files to build accurate simulations.
+The industry-standard format for this data is the IES file, defined by the IES LM-63 electronic photometric data file format standard (for example, IES LM-63-19).

-Without an IES file, a lighting designer cannot accurately specify a product or generate the lighting layouts required for project approvals.
-Providing these files is a fundamental requirement for any professional-grade lighting manufacturer.
-For a deeper dive into using these files effectively, our guide on how to read an IES file for warehouse lighting design provides practical steps.
+Without an IES file, a lighting designer cannot reliably specify a product or generate layouts to support project approvals.
+Providing these files is a basic expectation for any professional-grade lighting manufacturer.
+For a deeper dive into using these files effectively, our guide on how to read an IES file for warehouse lighting design walks through a practical example.

 LED High Bay lights and UFO high bay fixtures illuminating a high-ceiling warehouse with storage racks and a forklift